ricks03/TotalHost/README.md

 Stars! (https://en.wikipedia.org/wiki/Stars!) is a classic, turn-based, space-based 4X game, written for Windows, and originally designed to play hostseat or PBEM.

-TotalHost, much like AutoHost, is a web-based interface for game and turn-management.
+TotalHost, much like AutoHost, is a web-based interface for Stars! game and turn-management.
 TH builds off the concept of AutoHost, but adds a number of features such as:
 - Web-based game creation
 - More options for host, player and game management & turn generation